AkuSarma/pong/README.md

 # pong
-Its a simple pong game made using python-tkinter
+Its a simple pong game made using python-turtle

 - - -